simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 ### How can I calculate my workforce's efficiency?

 Workforce calculations sometimes change and aren't directly exposed in the game.
-However, members of the community have calcuated the [efficiency formulas](https://pct.fnar.net/workforce/).
+However, members of the community have calculated the [efficiency formulas](https://pct.fnar.net/workforce/).

 ### How do I repair my ship?